PhilipSoliman/data_engineering_azure/README.md

 docker compose -f docker-compose-postgres.yml down
 ```

+### Pagila Sample Database
+To set up the Pagila sample database in PostgreSQL, please refer to the [Pagila README](pagila/README.md) for detailed installation instructions.

 ### Cassandra
 > **Note:** Python 3.12 may not be compatible with the Cassandra driver library due to a missing dependency (libdev).
 Python 3.11 (or earlier) is recommended.